 # example with multiple commands

-The last step is to give the Infisical CLI installed in your Docker container access to the service token.
+The last step is to give the Infisical CLI installed in your Docker container access to the access token.
 This will allow the CLI to fetch and inject the secrets into your application.

-To feed the service token to the container, use the INFISICAL_TOKEN environment variable as shown below.
+To feed the access token to the container, use the INFISICAL_TOKEN environment variable as shown below.

 Was this page helpful?